 Medical clarity for the family

 Brain autopsy, or examining the brain after death, has many benefits.
-For families, learning the precise cause of the patient’s illness may be a tremendous relief and help to ease uncertainty and doubt.
+For families, learning the precise cause of the patient’s illness may be a tremendous relief and help ease uncertainty and doubt.
 It gives relatives accurate information about the cause of symptoms and confirms or modifies the diagnosis made during life.
 Autopsy provides relatives with accurate information about their family’s medical history needed for their care and for future generations.

 Opportunity to contribute to the understanding of disease mechanisms and ongoing research

 Brain autopsies are an extremely important source of information about how the disease affects the anatomy of the brain.
 This information is used to direct future research into the causes of memory loss, their progression over time, and clues about effective treatment approaches.
-For example, researchers recently have found that a previously unrecognized abnormality in brains of patients with dementia called Lewy bodies may be present in 40% of persons with Alzheimer’s disease and may account for some symptoms.
+For example, researchers recently found that a previously unrecognized abnormality in the brains of patients with dementia called Lewy bodies may be present in 40% of persons with Alzheimer’s disease and may account for some symptoms.
 We would never have learned this unless we conducted autopsies in addition to our clinical care.
 What we know about neurodegenerative disorders has only been possible because of the commitment of patients and families like you.
 Even if individual family members do not benefit directly from a brain autopsy, it can lead to a better understanding of neurodegenerative and psychiatric disorders for future generations and provide an important measure to assess public health and quality of care.

 Be sure to register in advance